 Facebook is emerging as one of the best platforms for online businesses to leverage their brand.
 Despite likes and shares not counting towards your SERPs, new tools and algorithms threaten to muscle in on Googles dominance in the digital marketing world.

 Marketing on Facebook is still not without its challenges.
-Unless you are prepared to pay for native advertising – which is FB’s ultimate goal – your posts only reach around two per cent of your followers.
+Unless you are prepared to pay for native advertising – which is FB’s ultimate goal – your posts only reach a small percent of your followers.
 And you still face the task of getting them to engage with your content.

 A lot of companies may struggle with this stumbling block.
 According to surveys, a low percentage of Facebook users engage with brand on social media.
 Therefore a lot of content is going unread.

 Several years ago, it was a trend to collect as many followers as possible to show you were more popular than your rivals.
 This strategy has now backfired as companies have a high percentage of followers that never engage in their content.